Bosnia Closes jungle Migrant Camp - UrduPoint

 Bosnia Closes 'jungle' Migrant Camp

-Rights groups criticised the Vucjak camp, where migrants slept in tents with no heating, running water or proper toilets, ever since local authorities opened in June in an area near the Croatian border that still has landmines from the 1990s war.
+Rights groups have heavily criticised the Vucjak camp, where migrants lived without heating, running water or proper toilets since local authorities opened the facility in June in an area near the Croatian border that still has landmines from the 1990s war.

 After the first snowfall last week, a Council of Europe official warned that the camp was on the verge of a humanitarian crisis and that deaths could be imminent.

-Bosnian authorities began shifting migrants out on Tuesday, bringing them to sites near Sarajevo, far from the Croatian frontier they hope to cross to enter the European Union.
+Bosnian authorities bussed nearly 800 migrants out on Tuesday, bringing them to sites near Sarajevo -- far from the Croatian frontier they hope to cross to enter the European Union.

-"A total of 770 people were transferred to Sarajevo on 15 buses," Ale Siljdedic, a spokesman for the regional Bihac police, told AFP.
+On Wednesday local authorities and Red Cross officials took down the tents and cleared the ground, according to an AFP reporter.

-Local authorities and the Red Cross will now dismantle tents and clear the area, he added.
+"The Vucjak camp was completely evacuated last night," Bosnian Security Minister Dragan Mektic said in Sarajevo, declaring the problem "solved".

 The migrants, mostly men from Asia, the middle East and North Africa, are among some 25,000 who have passed through the camp this year, according to a Red Cross official.